jaipkapoor99/CP-Template/readme.md

 - `main.cpp`: Contains your `main()` and `solve()` functions.
 This is the primary file you'll edit for each problem.
 It includes `cp_utils.hpp`.
 - `cp_utils.hpp`: A comprehensive header with type aliases, constants, macros, modular arithmetic, timer, utility functions (including `solve_brute_example`), number theory helpers, and generic I/O. It includes `debug_utils.hpp`.
 - `debug_utils.hpp`: Provides debugging macros like `DEBUG(...)`, `ASSERT(...)`, and `TRACE(...)` with color-coded output and source location info.
-- `test.sh`: Script for stress testing your solution in `main.cpp` against generated inputs or a brute-force solution.
+- `test.ps1`: PowerShell script for stress testing your solution in `main.cpp` against generated inputs and a brute-force solution (`brute.cpp`).
 - `attach.sh`: Script to bundle `cp_utils.hpp` (and `debug_utils.hpp`) directly into `main.cpp` by replacing the `#include "cp_utils.hpp"` line.
 The original `main.cpp` is overwritten.
 This is primarily for compatibility with tools like CPH (Competitive Programming Helper) that expect a single file.
 - `detach.sh`: Script to reverse the `attach.sh` operation.
 It extracts `cp_utils.hpp` and `debug_utils.hpp` from the combined `main.cpp` using embedded markers, restoring the original modular structure.
 - `generate_input.py` (Optional): Example Python script for generating test inputs for `test.sh`.